top of page

 The landscape

 At the end of the day we would again deviate from the original route and cycle towards Andorra.
-First we passed through Barbastro.
+First, we passed through Barbastro.
 We planned to have a quick stop to buy ice cream.
-Eventually we left with a three course cycling vacation dinner but forgot to buy ice creams.
-This time, like we somehow did at least once every vacation, we bought a way too large melon we would never be able to finish.
-After Barbastro we arrived on a large road running from west to east through the Pyrenees.
+Eventually, we left with a three course cycling vacation dinner but forgot to buy ice creams.
+This time, like we somehow did at least once every vacation, we bought a melon so large that even we would never be able to finish it.
+After Barbastro, we arrived on a large road running from west to east through the Pyrenees.
 It was mostly uphill but not very steep.
-There were tunnels but fortunately no long onces.
-Near a reservoir we took photos.
+There were tunnels but fortunately no long ones.
+We took photos near a reservoir.

 Embalse de barasona